metamn/react/content/blog/on-function-signatures/index.md

 }

 export const nested: TNested = {
-  // This doesn't goes full depth.
+  // This doesn't go into full depth.
   // It will give an error on destructuring.
   prop1: null,
 }